First: think realistically about what you can afford

 Amazon are a great source for high quality reconditioned electrical goods that come with a guarantee.
 Tesco have an Outlet Store on eBay and at time of going to press they were selling reconditioned iPad minis with a 12 month guarantee for £30 less than the new one’s from Tesco.com.
 The Xbox 360 was £30 cheaper on the Tesco Outlet Store but also had a bundle thrown in which the online store didn’t.
 You can also find equally great bargains at the Ebay Argos Outlet on eBay.

-4. Buy used items
+4. Buy used gifts

 Again, you can do this on Amazon, eBay, Craigslist and there are plenty of local Facebook sites around too.
 This is especially good for things like video games, DVDs, videos and electrical goods.
 Remember if you buy expensive items on eBay to buy them from a business seller and then you are guaranteed to be able to return them if you do not like them.

-5. Buy your stocking fillers at the Poundshop
+5. Cheap stocking fillers

 6. Buy good quality batteries in bulk, online with free delivery